 - Your personal presentation needs work.
 If a candidate turns up late, not dressed professionally, is distracted or looks bored, an employer is going to automatically assume they don't want the job.
-Impress an employer at interview by dressing right for the role, watching your body language and getting those nerves under control.
+Impress an employer at a job interview by dressing right for the role, watching your body language and getting those nerves under control.

 - They simply don't have to.
 You might feel like you are entitled to a response after all that work you put into your application.
 Whether it's fair or not, employers aren't actually obligated to inform unsuccessful candidates.